Out-Set/FullStack-Development/README.md

 # FullStack-Development
-Frontend with Angular and Backend with Java.
+Frontend with Angular, React and Backend with Java.